v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 HoloLens 2 supports the Bluetooth A2DP audio profile for stereo playback.
 The Bluetooth Hands Free profile that enables microphone capture from a Bluetooth peripheral isn't supported on HoloLens 2.

 If you're having trouble using a Bluetooth device, make sure that it's a supported device.
-Supported devices include the following:
+Supported devices include the following list:

-- English-language QWERTY Bluetooth keyboards (you can use these anywhere that you use the holographic keyboard).
+- English-language QWERTY Bluetooth keyboards (you can use these keyboards anywhere that you use the holographic keyboard).
 - Bluetooth mice.
 - The [HoloLens clicker](hololens1-clicker.md).